 The following points will show the changing consumption of power in India:

 2. Coal, petroleum and gas are the leading fuels that are in use in India.
-Coal is used in 55% of energy requirements, followed by oil and natural gas at 31 and 11 percent.
-The use of hyrdro electric energy accounts for 3%.
+Coal is used in 55% of energy requirements, followed by oil and natural gas at 31 and 11 per cent.
+The use of hydroelectric energy accounts for 3%.

-3. Over dependency on petroleum products has resulted in majority of oil being imported from the Gulf countries.
+3. Over-dependency on petroleum products has resulted in the majority of oil being imported from the Gulf countries.

-5. Agriculture is using more electricity than it was using earlier and industrial sector still have the highest spending of electricity among all sectors.
+5. Agriculture is using more electricity than it was used earlier, and the industrial sector still has the highest spending on electricity among all sectors.

 12. How are the rates of consumption of energy and economic growth connected?

 Energy consumption is crucial for economic growth.
-Consuming renewable sources of energy leads to sustainable development of the economy.
-The agriculture and other industries use electricity for driving production and transportation of produced goods and services.
-A country having a good amount of energy consumption in industrial and other related sectors such as agriculture, clothing etc. will indicate good economic growth of a country.
-Using of renewable sources of energy also leads to sustainable economic development.
+Consuming renewable sources of energy leads to the sustainable development of the economy.
+Agriculture and other industries use electricity to drive the production and transportation of produced goods and services.
+A country having a good amount of energy consumption in industrial and other related sectors, such as agriculture, clothing etc., will indicate good economic growth of a country.
+Using renewable sources of energy also leads to sustainable economic development.

 13. What problems are being faced by the power sector in India?

-The following are the problems faced by power sector in India:
+The following are the problems faced by the power sector in India: